Impa10r/peerswap-web/README.md

 ## Configuration

 By default, PeerSwap Web UI will listen on [localhost:1984](localhost:1984).
-This can be changed in ~/.peerswap/pswebconf.json or via setting environment variables PRC_PORT and PRC_HOST on the first run.
+This can be changed in ~/.peerswap/pswebconf.json or via environment variables PRC_PORT and PRC_HOST on the first run.

 Once opened the UI, set the Links on the Config page for testnet or mainnet.
-If an environment variable TESTNET is present and equals "testnet", the links will be configured automatically on the first run.
+If an environment variable NETWORK is present and equals "testnet", the links will be configured automatically on the first run.

 To enable downloading of a backup file of the Elements wallet it is necessary to have access to .elements folder where this backup is saved by elementsd.
 If Elements is run in a Docker container, both the internal folder (usually /home/elements/.elements) and the mapped external folder (for Umbrel it is /home/umbrel/umbrel/app-data/elements/data) must be provided in the Configuration panel.